(What is the right things to do when it comes to relationships between the various races. Image source: http://www.essex.ac.uk/)

 There is a 4 way intersection and let’s assume that the traffic is heavy and there is no traffic lights or traffic policeman on sight (ya, no hidden cameras as well).
 Let’s assume further that it is the morning rush.
 What do you think will happen at this intersection?

-You think the drivers will act civilised and courteous to keep the intersection free and only move when there is enough room?
+Do you think the drivers will act civilised and courteous to keep the intersection free and only move when there is enough room?

 Let’s come back to this intended Race Relations Act which was proposed by the Cabinet, only for it to be revoked by them.
-This is what they said as the reason for it’s cancellation:-
+This is what they said as the reason for its cancellation:-

 The Cabinet has scrapped the proposed Race Relations Act, says Culture, Arts and Heritage Minister Datuk Seri Shafie Apdal.
 The Cabinet decided two weeks ago against having such an Act after studying the matter thoroughly, he said.